ilkilab/agorakube/LOCAL_ENVIRONMENT.md

-# Local AgoraKube Development Envionrment
+# Local AgoraKube Development Environment

+You can create a local environment by using Vagrant.
-Local environment is supported using vagrant.
-The document below describes pre-requisites for local environment for agorakube and how you can start using them.
+The document below describes pre-requisites for Agorakube local environment and how you can start using them.

-## Pre Requisites
+## Pre-requisites

 * Vagrant
 * VirtualBox

 ## Environment customization

-There are two files which can be modified to customize how the local environment will be setup in terms of number of nodes.
-By default it works with single node which acts as deploy node for agorakube and as well as master and worker node for kubernetes.
+There are two files which can be modified to customize the local environment, especially in terms of number of nodes.
+By default, it works with single node which acts as :
+- Agorakube deployment node used to deploy all components
+- master and worker node for Kubernetes

-The configuration files for Vagrant based local environment are located in test_lab folder.
+The configuration files for Vagrant based local environment are located in [test_lab folder](/test_lab).

+**Note :** First, you can choose the base OS (Ubuntu or CentOS) of you local environment by modifying [Vagrantfile](/test_lab/Vagrantfile).

+If you want to change the number of nodes :
-Number of nodes can be changed by modifying the Vagrantfile and uncommenting node1 and node2 blocks, note please only uncomment the lines between *# Node[12] Block START* and *# Node[12] Block END*
+1. You can first modify the [Vagrantfile](/test_lab/Vagrantfile) by uncommenting blocks corresponding to node1 and node2.
+   - **Note :** Only uncomment the lines between *# Node[12] Block START* and *# Node[12] Block END*

-After modifying the Vagrantfile please adjust hosts.vagrant accordingly and make sure to *update the advertise_ip_masters* to be same as the IP of either deploy node in case of single node (default) local environment or to the ip of node1 in case of multi-node local environment.
+2. Next, adjust [hosts.vagrant](/test_lab/hosts.vagrant) file accordingly by uncommenting the desired lines.
+   - **Note :** Make sure to update the *advertise_ip_masters* :
+     - In case of a single node deployment (default), the IP must correspond to the deployment node IP
+     - In case of multi-node deployment, the IP must correspond to the node1 IP

 ## Start the environment

-Simply goto test_lab folder and run the following command:
+Simply open a terminal and goto test_lab folder and then run the following command:

 `vagrant up`